 Countries in very large empires may be harder to fix because government cost remains relatively high.

 When the country assets are negative, the country is in fact bankrupt.
 Country assets include all cash and loans, the value of corporations and shares the country owns in public corporations, all the materials the country owns, government facilities, and all army assets.
 The assets show in details on the financial pages under "Assets".

-If all fails, and the country assets remain negative for a period of more than two weeks, the country will bankrupt.
+If all fails, and the country assets remain negative for a period of more than four weeks, the country will bankrupt.
 A message is showing on the country home page, warning of pending bankruptcy and showing the number of game months before termination of the country.